 Step 3: Complete your Wyoming HHA program and any required hands-on training hours

-Obviously, passing your Wyoming accredited HHA training if you want to be a Home Health Aide is an absolutely vital step.
-And it is!
-Immediately after passing your training program, the state of Wyoming requires that you train for 91 classroom hours and 16 clinical hours before becoming qualified for taking the Wyoming HHA certification test.
+If you want to be a Home Health Aide, all aspiring candidates must finish accredited training programs in Wyoming.
+Immediately after passing your training program, the state of Wyoming requires that you train for 91 classroom hours and 16 clinical hours before becoming qualified for taking the Wyoming HHA certification examination.

 Step 4: Pass the Wyoming HHA certification examination